 How does lead conversion impact Salesforce reports?

-After successful conversion, the lead will no longer appear in lead reports but it can still be tracked through the contact, account, and opportunity reports.
+After a successful conversion, the lead will no longer appear in lead reports, but it can still be tracked through contact, account, and opportunity reports.